10 Degree Home

 The apartment thus transformed into a continuous space surrounding the boxes, with the vibrant yellow kitchen cabinets creating a central focal point.
 However, it soon became apparent to TOWOdesign that while the boxes solved certain problems, they also created a new one — that of interrupting the flow of the space and blocking sightlines.

 The solution devised by He and Zhang was to rotate the positioning of all the functional boxes by 10 degrees.
-This seemingly minor adjustment had
+This seemingly minor adjustment had a dramatic impact, not only releasing the spatial flow but also extending the space dramatically.

 In addition, the 10 degree rotation resulted in a number of interesting intersections.
 For example, next to the ‘sleep/rest box’, the intersection created a space which was ideal for the installation of a staircase with storage cabinets hidden beneath its steps, making it both flexible and practical.
 Meanwhile, in the living room, a triangular light box was installed into the space created by the intersection, providing additional illumination and creating a warm, welcoming ambience.